qfpl/blog/content/posts/orphans-and-fundeps.md

 When the type inferencer learns what type `a` is (in this case `[x]`), it will learn what `v` is (in this case `Sum Int`).
-This greatly helps reduce the ambituity multi-parameter type classes introduce, meaning GHC can infer the types of expressions like the following.
+This greatly helps reduce the ambiguity multi-parameter type classes introduce, meaning GHC can infer the types of expressions like the following.

 ```haskell